Where to Stay in Tayrona National Park: The Absolute BEST Place to Spend the Night

 Parque Tayrona is for those wanting to relax!
 The hiking in the park is easy and the beaches are beautiful, so for me, it was just about chilling out by the water.

 This little beach is located between Arrecifes and Cabo San Juan.
 Here, there is no accommodation but for anyone planning a day trip, this beach is a nice place for a swim.

-They say this beach gets busy but I went in the morning, I just about had it to myself.
+They say this beach gets busy, but I went in the morning and I just about had it to myself.
 The water is really calm here because rocks create a calm bay perfect for swimming and snorkeling.

 The wildlife in the bay also makes snorkeling the area very interesting, Sand Sharks, Blow Fish, and even Turtles are just some of the animals that visit this area.